Stephen-Gordon/IOS-Side-Nav/README.md

 <body>
 	<h1>iOS 16-style Side Navigation</h1>
-	<p>This project is a demo of an iOS 16-style side navigation menu using HTML, CSS, and JavaScript.
-The transitions and animations are implemented using <a href="https://www.framer.com/motion/">Framer Motion</a>, a popular animation library for React.
+	<p>A react App inspired by iOS 16.
+Using Framer Motion for Transitions and Animations.
+The App uses custom Bezier curves along with changing opacity and scale to create smooth transitions between tabs.
+In the Navbar, the font size and color is also being animated when changing page.
+The transitions and animations are implemented using <a href="https://www.framer.com/motion/">Framer Motion</a>.
 The UI components are built using <a href="https://mui.com/">Material UI</a>.</p>

 <h2>Setup</h2>